modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1988** to Leon M. Lederman, Melvin Schwartz and Jack Steinberger “for the neutrino beam method and the demonstration of the doublet structure of the leptons through the discovery of the muon neutrino”.

-*Observations in Particle Physics from Two Neutrinos to the Standard Model* by Lederman
+*Observations in Particle Physics from Two Neutrinos to the Standard Model* by Lederman.

 MLA style: Leon M. Lederman – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 20 Jul 2023. <https://www.nobelprize.org/prizes/physics/1988/lederman/lecture/>

-*The First High Energy Neutrino Experiment* by Schwartz
+*The First High Energy Neutrino Experiment* by Schwartz.

 MLA style: Melvin Schwartz – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 20 Jul 2023. <https://www.nobelprize.org/prizes/physics/1988/schwartz/lecture/>